 Recommended by: Trijit Mallick from Dog Travel Buff

 Located just a two-hour drive from downtown Chicago, Lake Geneva is one of the best places to visit in the USA in October and is a must for every Wisconsin bucket list!

-From the vibrant fall colors, gala Oktoberfest to zip-lining through the fall foliage and walking along the shore path of the lake, there are plenty of things to see and do throughout the fall season in Lake Geneva.
+From the vibrant fall colors to Gala Oktoberfest to zip-lining through the fall foliage and walking along the shore path of the lake, there are plenty of things to see and do throughout the fall season in Lake Geneva.

 To experience the best fall colors of Lake Geneva, you can rent a bike and bike through Big Foot Recreation District, hike the scenic Lake Geneva Shore Path, or take a boat cruise on Lake Geneva.

 The Lake Geneva Shore Path is free for all and offers incredible scenes of historic estates, excellent water views, and fantastic glimpses of colorful trees along the way.
 Lake Geneva is a dog-friendly place.
 So, you are welcome with your furry friend too.